-- 1. Provide personal protective equipment to all district staff, students, and service providers. - 2.
+- 1. Provide personal protective equipment to all district staff, students, and service providers. - a.
+See Mask Adaptations and Alternatives in Appendix for more information. - 2.
 Monitor actively and ensure personal protective equipment is worn by all students, staff, and service providers during all extracurricular activities.